Anderson is England’s top wicket-taker, but that doesn’t mean he’s the best.

 5) Stuart Broad:

 When he eventually finishes his Test career, Stuart Broad will go down in cricket history as one of England’s greatest fast bowlers.
-In a career that has spanned ten years thus far, he has been the team’s work-horse across all conditions.
+He has been the team’s work-horse across all conditions in a career that has spanned ten years thus far.

 However, Broad’s bowling is not only about relentless intensity.
-In addition to that, he also has the ability to extracting swing in helpful conditions and his innate gift of finding seam movement on almost any pitch.
+In addition to that, he also can extracting swing in helpful conditions and his innate gift of finding seam movement on almost any pitch.

-In 112 Test matches so far, he has picked up 393 wickets at an average of 29.23 and is currently second in the all-time list of highest wicket-takers for England.
+In 112 Test matches, he has picked up 393 wickets at an average of 29.23 and is currently second in the all-time list of highest wicket-takers for England.
 In the shorter formats of the game, he has picked up 178 wickets in 121 ODIs and 65 wickets in 56 T20Is.

 4) Bob Willis:

 Willis was 6 feet 6 inches tall and his long sprint to the crease generated a lot of paces.
-He could cut the ball, swing it and had the ability to bowl a stinging bouncer whenever he wanted.
+He could cut the ball, swing it and could bowl a stinging bouncer whenever he wanted.
 Willis was also the architect of many famous victories and one of his most notable performances came in the Ashes in 1981.
 Defending just 130, he took 8-43 in 15.1 overs to raze Australia for 111 in the fourth innings at Headingley.

 3) Sir Ian Botham:

 Renowned for being one of the greatest all-rounders to have ever played the game, former England star Sir Ian Botham could have played the game as a bowler alone.
 He was a swing and seam bowler par excellence.
-Botham first played for England in 1977 and continued to play for them till 1992.
+Botham first played for England in 1977 and continued playing for them until 1992.

 2) James Anderson: